 Black Saddle Patterns

-The production of ASIP is delayed after birth and new hair growth needs to happen for it to take effect.
+The production of ASIP is delayed after birth, and new hair growth needs to happen for it to take effect.
 This is why yellow areas only start to appear after a few days and extend over a period of time.

 Not long ago, saddles were considered a modified version of tan points.
 We now understand that saddle tan is caused by a loss-of-function (less active) hair cycle promoter combined with a gain-of-function (more active) ventral promoter.
 This produces large tan markings with a black saddle.